United States invasion of Afghanistan: Battle of Tora Bora: Osama bin Laden escapes to Pakistan

 From the outset of the battle, ODA 572 with its attached Combat Controller called in precision airstrikes, whilst the Afghans launched a number of poorly executed attacks on established al-Qaeda positions, with limited success.
 The militias would typically gain ground in the morning following US airstrikes, but relinquish control of those gains the same day.
 They would also retreat to their base areas to sleep and break their fast each night, since the battle occurred during Ramadan, the month when Muslims do not eat or drink during the day.
-With the Afghan offensive stalled and the CIA and ODA teams overstretched, Franks decided to deploy special operations soldiers from JSOC into the battle on December 9.
+With the Afghan offensive stalled and the CIA and ODA teams overstretched, Franks decided to deploy special operations soldiers from JSOC into the battle on 9 December.

-Forty operators from A Squadron Delta Force deployed forward to Tora Bora and assumed tactical command of the battle from the CIA.
+Forty operators from A Squadron Delta Force deployed forward to Tora Bora and assumed tactical command from the CIA.
 With the Delta squadron were a dozen of so members of the British SBS.
 The Delta operators were deployed in small teams embedded within the militias and sent their own operators out to search for bin Laden.
 Eventually, with the assistance of Green Berets and CIA operators, the militias made progress.
 The Delta squadron commander agreed with the Jawbreaker assessment of the situation and requested blocking forces or the scattering of aerial landmines to deny mountain passes to the enemy.
 Since the deployment of the Ranger battalion had been denied, he requested that his operators carryout the proposed role but all his requests were denied by General Franks.
-On December 12, two weeks into the battle, Zaman opened negotiations with the trapped al-Qaeda and Taliban in Tora Bora.
+On 12 December, two weeks into the battle, Zaman opened negotiations with the trapped al-Qaeda and Taliban in Tora Bora.
 Against the wishes of the Americans and British, Zaman called a temporary truce to allow al-Qaeda to surrender.
 This truce was a ruse to allow as many as several hundred al-Qaeda and members of the 055 Brigade to escape over night toward Pakistan.
-According to journalist Peter Bergen, bin Laden left Tora Bora on the night of December 12 and went to Kunar Province.
+According to journalist Peter Bergen, bin Laden left Tora Bora on the night of 12 December and went to Kunar Province.